-Relative Time Formatter API
+Relative Time Formatter GET

 Relative Time Formatter is a tool for converting timestamps and dates to human-readable relative time formats like '2 hours ago' or 'in 3 days'.
 It supports multiple styles and custom reference times for flexible time representation.